 Medical Student Debt

 Physician supply is currently a direct result of the number of medical school graduates, but more graduates do not assure an increased supply of primary care physicians.
-Results from the National Resident Match Program (NRMP) indicate a relatively low interest in primary care residencies among U.S. medical school seniors.
+The 2018 National Resident Match Program (NRMP) showed the highest number of Family Medicine matches ever.
+However, just 12% of allopathic and osteopathic seniors combined choose Family Medicine.

 A lack of interest in primary care fields can be attributed to various social and cultural factors; however, the biggest deterrent for medical students tends to be mere economics.
-The average Michigan medical student graduates with a debt of $160,000, which is about equal to the median salary of a primary care physician and causes many medical students to pass over primary care in favor of more lucrative specialties.
+The average Michigan medical student graduates with a debt of around $190,000, which is just shy of the median salary of a primary care physician and causes many medical students to pass over primary care in favor of more lucrative specialties.

 Michigan State Loan Repayment Program

-Loan forgiveness programs greatly help medical students choose primary care specialties like family medicine.
+Loan forgiveness programs greatly help medical students choose primary care specialties like Family Medicine.
 The Michigan State Loan Repayment Program (MSLRP) provides loan forgiveness and scholarship opportunities to eligible primary care providers who agree to practice in a designated health professional shortage area for a specified period of time.
-The program assists employers with recruitment and retention of providers at practice sites with any Health Professional Shortage Area (HPSA) score, and employers are required to make a 50 percent contribution to their providers' loan repayment contracts.
-The MSLRP has successfully placed hundreds of providers in underserved areas, many of which are family physicians.
+The program assists employers with recruitment and retention of providers at practice sites with any Health Professional Shortage Area (HPSA) score, and employers are required to make a 50% contribution to their providers' loan repayment contracts.
+The MSLRP has successfully placed hundreds of providers in underserved areas, many of which are Family Physicians.

 National Health Service Corps